Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 ---------------------------------------

-Before discussing the practicalities of subclassing coordinate system classes, it's important to understand some of the core design principles that underlie the pisces_geometry.coordinates module.
+Before discussing the practicalities of subclassing coordinate system classes, it's important to understand some of the core design principles that underlie the :mod:`coordinates` module.
 Working with curvilinear coordinates — particularly when performing differential operations like gradients, divergences, or Laplacians — introduces substantial complexity.
 These operations must take into account the geometry of the coordinate system itself, which makes it easy for implementations to become tightly coupled to specific coordinate systems.

-Pisces-Geometry takes a different approach.
+PyMetric takes a different approach.
 Instead of building differential logic directly into each coordinate system, it separates coordinate structure from coordinate behavior.
 This leads to a unified, extensible, and highly symbolic framework for working with general curvilinear geometries.
 The goals of this are as follows: